Pool Frog System/Aquasmarte

-As your pool season gets underway, this is a great time to (re)introduce the Pool Frog Chlorination System, which many of my pool customers have connected in line with their filter.
-I am going to review how it works, how to use it, and why I have sold this system for many years.
+As your pool season gets underway, this is a great time to (re) introduce the Pool Frog Chlorination System, which many of my pool customers have connected in line with their filter.
+I will review how it works, how to use it, and why I have sold this system for many years.

-The Frog System, and many of its private-label versions, is a product that is manufactured by King Technology.
+The Frog System, and many of its private-label versions, is manufactured by King Technology.
 There are several reasons why it is one of the most popular sanitizing systems on the market:

-- It is a very easy system to use
+- It is a straightforward system to use

 - It dispenses a lower amount of chlorine into your pool water (similar to our drinking water)

 - You never have to touch any chemicals and requires little maintenance

 - It is non-corrosive to pool parts.

 How it works: This system comprises two major components: a mineral canister and a sealed chlorine pack.
 The mineral canister is what it sounds like.
 A canister filled with minerals that kill common Bacteria in your pool water and minimize the need for large amounts of chlorine.
 Most mineral canisters last six months, or the length of a typical pool season.
 Secondly, you have the chlorine pack, which contains tablet chlorine.